alexvictoor/netty-livereload/README.md

 ================

 [Livereload](http://livereload.com/) protocol implementation based on Netty websocket implementation.
-The goal of this project is to provide an as lighweight as possible Java implementation of a livereload server.
+The goal of this project is to provide a livereload Java implementation as lighweight as possible .
-It is strobgly inspired by [livereload-jvm](https://github.com/davidB/livereload-jvm) which is based on Jetty websocket implementation.
+It is strongly inspired by [livereload-jvm](https://github.com/davidB/livereload-jvm) which is based on Jetty websockets.

 Livereload in a nutshell
 ----------------
 Livereload is a productivity tool  for web developers.
-During web development, it refreshs the browser each time a file has been changed on the server side.
+During web development, it refreshs the browser each time a file has been changed on the server side such as a CSS stylesheet or an HTML document.
 Under the cover, livereload relies on a websocket connection between the browser and the server.
-On the browser side, javascript code (from livereload.js), opens the connection with the server and handle commands comming from the server.
-On the server, a process watchs filesystem changes and generates a refresh command when a file (html, css, js, ...) from the web UI has been modified.
+On the browser side, a javascript code (from livereload.js) opens a connection with a livereload server.
+Once the connection is established, commands can be exchanged between the server and the browser.
+On the server, a process watchs the filesystem for changes on web files (i.e. html, css, js, ...).
+When a file has been changed on the server, a command is send to the browser.
+This command once processed on the browser side generates a refresh of the current page.

 How to enable reload in the browser
 --------------